Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 ## BaseElement:fireEvent(event, any)

-Triggers an event and calls all registered callbacks
+Executes all registered callbacks for the specified event

 ### Parameters
 * `event` `string` The event to fire